 One more study found out that the children consistently spending time outside of their parent’s home are better adapted.
 They worry less, are less likely to lose their temper, and more eager to share their toys.
 However, more than 35 hours per week in childcare has the opposite effect - the children are not able to manage their emotions as well.
 So it’s all about the happy medium.

 I have not found many research studies about age groups below 2 years old.
-There is one very famous (and controversial) study conducted in the 1980s suggesting children in full time daycare under the age of two might have slight increased levels of aggression in later life.
+There is one very famous (and controversial) study conducted in the 1980s suggesting children in full-time daycare under the age of two might have slightly increased levels of aggression in later life.
 There are also some moderate developmental benefits.
-But the research comes with a list of caveats and even longer list of researchers that disagree with the findings.
+But the research comes with a list of caveats and an even longer list of researchers that disagree with the findings.
 They suggest there is not enough evidence to support this claim.
-This remains an area of controversy and the jury is still out.
+This remains an area of controversy, and the jury is still out.